Thetford railway station: History

 The ECR and its rival, the Eastern Union Railway (EUR), were both sizing up the NR to acquire and expand their railway empire.
 The ECR trumped the EUR by taking over the NR, including Thetford station, on 8 May 1848.

-By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
-Actually, Thetford became a GER station on 1 July 1862 when the GER took over the ECR and the EUR before the Bill received the Royal Assent.
+By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) received royal assent on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
+Actually, Thetford became a GER station on 1 July 1862 when the GER took over the ECR and the EUR before the bill received royal assent.
 Also in the 1860s the GER opened a line from Roudham towards Swaffham.
 Roudham was renamed Roudham Junction.

-A decade later the Bill received Royal Assent, promoting a line linking (on the Ipswich to Cambridge line) and Thetford.
-The Act was passed on 5 July 1873 and work was started by the Thetford & Watton Railway (T&WR) in 1874.
+A decade later the bill received royal assent, promoting a line linking (on the Ipswich to Cambridge line) and Thetford.
+The Thetford and Watton Railway Act 1873 (36 & 37 Vict. c. cviii) was passed on 7 July 1873 and work was started by the Thetford and Watton Railway (T&WR) in 1874.
 The T&WR opened the first part of the line on 15 November 1875.
 The line went south and terminated at Thetford Bridge, the first station after Thetford going towards Bury St. Edmunds.
 The opening made Thetford a joint GER and T&WR station.
 Four months later the rest of the line opened to Bury St. Edmunds.
 Two years later the GER took over the T&WR and joint working at Thetford ended.